Bell Pottinger: Internet activities in 2016 and first clients depart

-Exposure of plans, and resulting disgrace
+Exposure of plans, and resulting loss of reputation

 On 19 March 2017, the South African Sunday Times alleged that Bell Pottinger was behind a social media strategy, using a network of fake bloggers, commentators and Twitter users, in an attempt to influence public opinion, exacerbate racism, and sow racial division in South Africa, as well as targeting media and personalities that were opposed to the Gupta family, on their clients' behalf.
-The aim of the campaign was to portray the Gupta family as victims of a conspiracy involving "White Monopoly Capital" to deflect accusations and evidence of their clients' involvement in corruption and state capture, and to suggest that "white monopoly capital" is actively blocking transformation in South Africa.
+The aim of the campaign was to portray the Gupta family as victims of a conspiracy involving "white monopoly capital" to deflect accusations and evidence of their clients' involvement in corruption and state capture, and to suggest that "white monopoly capital" is actively blocking transformation in South Africa.

 The allegations were denied by lead partner and Bell Pottinger director Victoria Geoghegan.
 On 12 April 2017, it was reported that Bell Pottinger had dropped the Gupta family as a client, having previously been paid around £100,000 per month, reportedly citing "threatening" social media attacks and "insulting" allegations that it had incited racial tensions.

 Pottinger's involvement with the Gupta family was further highlighted in June 2017 when South African newspapers The Citizen and Sunday Times published several emails, allegedly between Jacob Zuma's son (and close Gupta comrade) Duduzane Zuma and Bell Pottinger, pointing to a "dirty" public relations smear battle.
 They proposed that Hamza Farooqui (MD of WorldSpace in South Africa, and a partner to Gupta associate Salim Essa) would accuse the former South African Deputy Finance Minister, Mcebisi Jonas, of dishonesty and corruption.
 This alleged "dirty" statement was formed by Bell Pottinger employee, Nick Lambert.
 The statement was earmarked for release soon after Jonas said that he was offered a bribe by a Gupta family member to betray his boss, Pravin Gordhan.
 Jonas refused this bribe and instead made a public announcement.
 The "dirty" statement was never released after legal concerns were raised by Bell Pottinger's Victoria Geoghegan.
 Nick Lambert, senior advisor at Bell Pottinger, was also said to have prepared "key moments" for a speech by African National Congress (ANC) Youth League leader Collen Maine.
 The speech included a quote "Those who want to disrupt the State of the Nation speech must prepare themselves for a civil war."
 Bell Pottinger initially denied any allegations of wrongdoing.

 Lord Bell was said to have "left his own firm with key staff members, in apparent disgust over the plan"; Bell confirmed in July 2017 that the Oakbay actions had been a factor in his August 2016 departure.